Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

 \subsubsection{Metrics}

 Prior repair tools' evaluations that measure patch correctness use either manual inspection~\cite{Martinez17, Xiong18, Le19} or automatically-generated evaluation test suites~\cite{Xin17, Xiong17, Le19, Motwani22, Afzal21}.
-While manual inspection is subjective and could be biased, using low-quality evaluation test-suites could inaccurately measure patch correctness~\cite{Le19}.
-Therefore, we propose a new patch evaluation methodology that uses both of these methods to evaluate the patch correctness.
+While manual inspection is subjective and could be biased, using evaluation test-suites could inaccurately measure patch correctness~\cite{Le19}.
+Therefore, we propose a novel patch evaluation methodology that uses a hybrid of these methods to evaluate patch correctness.

+For each patched defect, we use the developer-patched program (available for all Defects4J defects) as an oracle and use EvoSuite~\cite{Fraser13} to generate 10~held-out test suites using 10~seeds, a search budget of 12~minutes per seed, and a coverage criterion of maximizing line coverage of the developer-modified classes.
+We use EvoSuite because it is typically used to generate tests for regression oracles, and because prior studies~\cite{Lima21, Motwani22} preferred EvoSuite for this task.
+Most studies using EvoSuite use a 3~minute budget per seed, but using longer time budgets leads to better quality tests~\cite{Motwani22}.
+Therefore, we used 12~minutes (4 times what most prior studies use) per seed, for 10~seeds.